Yaazarai/TinyVulkan-Dynamic/README.md

 `TinyVkSwapChain` creates a swapchain for rendering to your `TinyVkWindow`.
 The SwapChain exposes the buffering images of the window to the graphics renderer and is required if creating a GUI based application (optional, GUI apps only).

-`TinyVkCommandPool` creates a VkCommandPool which is required for GPU operations such as transfer or rendering commands which are written to VkCommandBuffers allocated by the VkCommandPool (required).
+`TinyVkCommandPool` creates a `VkCommandPool` which is required for GPU operations such as transfer or rendering commands which are written to VkCommandBuffers allocated by the VkCommandPool (required).
+The `TinyVkCommandPool` uses a lease/return model for `VkCommandBuffers`, where you lease(rent) out a `VkCommandBuffer` for whatever your use case is, then return the VkCommandBuffer by its index to the TinyVkCommandPool for reuse within the pool.
+Some classes such as `TinyVkImage and TinyVkBuffer` will take in the `TinyVkCommandPool` and allocate their own command buffers for use rather than renting--may be changed in the future.

 `TinyVkShaderStages` loads the specified compiled shaders into memory with their intended graphics pipeline usecases (VkShaderStageFlagBits).

 `TinyVkDynamicPipeline` creates a graphics pipeline that defines the properties required for your graphics renderer and shader handling (required).

-`TinyVkCmdPoolQueue` creates a command pool which has its VkCommandBuffers queue'd up for renting/returning in the event that you need only a single or specific number of command buffers for a short lifetime, such as for offscreen rendering.

 `TinyVkBuffer` is for creating and copying memory from the CPU to GPU for use with shaders.
 Such buffers include `vertex`, `index`, `uniform`, `staging`, etc.